Written by Daniel Knauf.

 - Too Dumb to Live: An immortal monster that's completely invulnerable unless feeding.
 What does it do after the ambush is sprung?
 Feeds so it can take a bullet.

-- Troubling Unchildlike Behaviour: Young Dean with the gun.
+- Troubling Unchildlike Behavior: Young Dean with the shotgun.

 - Wicked Witch: The shtriga.

-- Wise Beyond Their Years: Dean and Michael, who are not allowed to be children.
+- Wise Beyond Their Years: Dean and Michael, who are not and never really were allowed to just be children.